 Overview

 Order Update interface will be used to send order updates from legacy to .dotcom.
 The updates could be for existing orders in .dotcom or they can be new orders created in Legacy.
 The order updates will bring all the split orders from Legacy as well and they will tie together via the Web Confirmation #.
 The order update is one way from Legacy to .dotcom.
 Legacy will send the whole order and .dotcom will override the order field values.
 For e.g, if the ordered qty is changed by Legacy and that is sent to .dotcom during order update, .dotcom will replace the order qty value originally stored in the order.
+No matter which system it is, in case the header process code sent in the order update is ‘S’ we will not update the whole order, only the status update for the order will take place.

 If .dotcom needs to update an order it will be part of the change/delete order process and order placement interface will be used in that case.